 The video below (which I’ve started at the 9- or 10-minute mark) provides some inspiring visuals.

 Some of you might have connected the pun in the title of today’s post to the song it references.
-On the other hand, because it has as little connection to reality as the one I made between Arromanches and “My Romance” or Bolivia and “Lydia the Tattooed Lady” some of you might need some help.
+Conversely, because it has as little connection to reality as the one I made between Arromanches and “My Romance” or Bolivia and “Lydia the Tattooed Lady” some of you might need some help.
 Here it is.